 - Spatial extents of trawl surveys are limited (see atlas page titled, Shrimp Trawl Survey Areas).
 Lack of data outside these areas should not be interpreted as lack of fish and invertebrate biota. - All surveys are a limited view of reality.
 Species caught and recorded are partly a function of the fishing gear used.
-Each survey has unique gear limitations and therefore the size of individuals caught varies and the net efficiency varies.
-Data are post-processed by DFO to standardize for gear and duration of tow. - These surveys target shrimp species primarily; other species are caught but not necessarily consistently.
-Therefore, these richness indices are relative values for the area surveyed only, and for limited species.
-These values should not be interpreted as indices of overall species richness. - Survey data represents only the season when the data were collected (generally spring), and many species do migrate with season. - There has been a gradual change over time in DFO's ability to identify taxonomic units.
-More recent data reflect a greater capacity to identify discrete taxonomic units. - Recommended date of expiry for use of these data in a marine planning context: None provided.
+Each survey has DFO to standardize for gear and duration of tow. - These surveys target shrimp species primarily; other species are caught but not necessarily consistently.
+Therefore, these richness overall species richness. - Survey data represents only the season when the data were collected (generally spring), and many species do migrate with season. - to identify discrete taxonomic units. - Recommended date of expiry for use of these data in a marine planning context: None provided.